 Marilyn J. Lass Center for Minnesota Studies

-The Marilyn J. Lass Center is located on the second floor of the Memorial Library and is designated as a quiet study area.
+The Marilyn J. Lass Center is located on the second floor of the Memorial Library.
 The Center is open the same hours as the rest of the second floor of the Library.

 Marilyn J. Lass was a dedicated librarian whose love of research and history led to the preservation and development of a unique collection of materials, which is now known as the Marilyn J. Lass Center for Minnesota Studies.Full Story + Show Less –

 Marilyn started her career at Minnesota State University, Mankato as a bibliographer and circulation aide, but her role quickly expanded.
 The Center for Minnesota Studies was her creation, and it had its beginnings as a special collection in the reference area of Memorial Library in 1961.
 The stated goal of the new center was to collect items related to Minnesota history and other disciplines.

 Marilyn's responsibilities included developing the collection and instructing the students in using the Center for Minnesota Studies.
 She worked diligently on making the materials more accessible through special indexes and finding aids.

 In 1969, the Center for Minnesota Studies became a regional manuscript repository in cooperation with the Minnesota Historical Society.
 Through this process, Marilyn became an expert in archival procedures and manuscripts processing.
 She taught courses in the processing of manuscripts and came to be regarded as one of the leading authorities on Minnesota documents of all kinds.

 Marilyn was a scholar as well as a librarian.
 She graduated from the University of South Dakota with a degree in Social Studies in 1955.
 She then went on to receive her library media degree at Mankato State College in 1972, and completed her Specialist degree in Curriculum and Instruction/History in 1979.